-The Venera 13 Lander, which made scientific measurements and pictures from the surface of Venus.
+The Venera 13 Lander, which made scientific measurements and pictures from the surface of Venus

-and to withstand the acids in the atmosphere.
+The debate on whether there were living things on Venus continued until robotic spacecraft traveled to the surface of Venus and directly measured the thickness of the atmosphere, what chemicals it contained, and the temperature.
+The environment on Venus is deadly to almost any living thing on Earth, and it is unlikely that manned exploration of its surface will ever happen.
+Spaceships that land on Venus must be very strong in order to work with the very high atmospheric pressures on its surface, and to withstand the acids in the atmosphere.
 One of the gases found on the surface is Sulfuric Acid, which is the same chemical that is used in car batteries, and very toxic if you eat or breathe it.
 There are many other chemicals that are just as deadly if you were to breathe them in.